SMART Sales Objectives For Exhibitors: 10 Examples

 1. Generate Qualified Leads

-Generating qualified leads is one of the most common and effective goals exhibitors set for their trade shows.
-Lead qualification is an important part of this, and refers to the process a sales team uses to decide which sales prospects are more likely to make a purchase in the future.
+Generating more qualified leads is one of the most common and effective goals exhibitors set for their trade shows.
+Lead qualification is an important part of this, and refers to the process a sales team uses to decide which sales prospects are more likely to make a future purchase.

 Once you’ve identified these potential customers, you can start forming a relationship with them and walking them through your sales funnel.